purescript/package-sets/docs/local-setup.md

 Install the Spago CLI in a manner you prefer:

-* npm: you can use `npm install --global purescript-spago` to install via npm.
+* npm: you can use `npm install --global spago` to install via npm.
 * Github releases: You can go to the release page on Github, download the archive with your platform's binary, and put it somewhere on your PATH <https://github.com/spacchetti/spago/releases>
 * stack install: You can clone the repository and run `stack install`: <https://github.com/spacchetti/spago>